Get Started

 In the world of social media management, a single proxy mistake can cost you months of work and thousands of followers.
 Mobile proxies are an essential tool for scaling your social media presence, but improper usage can quickly lead to account suspensions, shadow bans, or permanent blocks.
 This guide exposes the top 10 mistakes that social media managers make with mobile proxies and provides proven solutions for avoiding them.

-Understanding these critical mistakes is the first step toward building a robust mobile proxy strategy.
+Understanding these critical mistakes is the first step toward building a strong mobile proxy strategy.
 Misconfigurations can lead to:

-Now, let’s dive into the top mobile proxy mistakes and how to avoid them.
+Now, let’s look at the top mobile proxy mistakes and how to avoid them.

 The Mistake: Using a single mobile proxy for multiple accounts makes it easy for platforms to spot the link between them.
 When the same IP address is shared, automated systems or manual reviews can easily identify the accounts as part of the same operation, leading to multiple suspensions.